k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/02_web_services_properties.md

 </tr>
 <tr>
  <td width="200pxl" valign="top"><p><h5>Require Authentication</h5></p></td>
-<td width="700pxl" valign="top"><p>Indicates if a Web-Service requires authentication or not.
+<td width="700pxl" valign="top"><p>Indicates if a Web Service requires authentication or not.
 Default is set to True.</p>
-When set to False, it will allow calling the Web-Service by skipping the Authentication.
-This mode should be used carefully, use it only if a Web-Service should be accessible for everyone without enforcing API key, user/password, etc.
+When set to False, it will allow calling the Web Service by skipping the Authentication step.
+This mode should be used carefully - use it only if a Web Service should be accessible for everyone without enforcing an API key, a user/password, etc.
 <br>Added for Fabric release 6.5.4</td>
 </tr>
 <tr>